By the end of this section, you’ll know how to:

 Activate your menu

-This menu and future menus you create are listed in the Theme Locations module on the top left of the Menus screen.
+This menu and future menus you create are listed under the Manage Locations tab on the top left of the Menus screen.

 Once you feel comfy with custom menus, experiment with other ways to organize your content.
-You can do other things with custom menus, from adding category pages to creating multiple menus (if your theme allows it).
+Depending on your activated theme, you can do other things with custom menus, including adding category pages.

 By now, you’re a master of posts, pages, and menus, and we’ll understand if you want to strike out on your own.
 But if you want to take it a step further and explore ways to enhance your site with multimedia, then stick around — it’s time to Get Flashy!